 in Beijing, but to be sure of a berth, it’s worth booking in advance.
 Solid Ways Travel Agency can help you to book Trans - Mongolian or Trans Siberian train tickets via Train to Mongolia.

-BY WATER: Not many people arrive in China by ship, but it is still a possibility and Shanghai is served by ferries from Japan, while cruise liners call in at Hong Kong.
+Not many people arrive in China by ship, but it is still a possibility and Shanghai is served by ferries from Japan, while cruise liners call in at Hong Kong.
 Cruises last from a couple of weeks to months, but they generally only spend a few days docked at Hong Kong and cost in the thousands of dollars.
 Cruise companies that run to Hong Kong include: